Halkreen/poe-secondscreen/README.md

 - Import a `.json` file with proper structure to get started (see `exemples/vortex_occultist.json` for guidance)
 - Import a PoB file with proper structure to get started
+- The mastery system is now supported (PoB version: 2.10.0).
+This is an example of a working (yet VERY minimal) PoB: https://pastebin.com/5v7SDNWL
 - The leveling file is saved to a local storage after exiting the application.

 ## Levels